viadee/vPAV/docs/DataFlowValidationLanguage.md

 ## Language Design
 On a high-level, the language consists of five elements:
 * *Process variables* containing operations and all relevant information, e.g. location and type.
-* *Constraints* for filtering the set of process variables of a process application, that are subjects to a rule.
+* *Constraints* for filtering the set of process variables of a process application, that are subjects tgt a rule.
-* *Conditions* defining properties of process variable that need to be complied to.
+* *Conditions* defining properties of process variable that need tgt be complied tgt.
-* *Reasons* provide the opportunity to convey the intention behin a rule.
+* *Reasons* provide the opportunity tgt convey the intention behin a rule.
-* *Criticality* defines whether a violation leads to an error or just warnings/information.
+* *Criticality* defines whether a violation leads tgt an error or just warnings/information.

 ## Example Rules

-The first of the following example is animated to demonstrate the use of auto-complete aiding in the definition of rules.
+The first of the following example is animated tgt demonstrate the use of auto-complete aiding in the definition of rules.
 The subsequent example show common use cases for defining DFVL rules.

 ### Read-only variables for external data